teodorkostov/AlvinPhysics/README.md

 # Functionality

 **AlvinPhysics is far from a complete library**.
 It does **not** expose the full Chipmunk2D functionality.
 It does **not** implement the full SpriteKit functionality.
-It is more like a good base to get you started with a Chipmunk2D + UIKit.
+It is more like a good base to get you started with Chipmunk2D + UIKit.

 I will commit any future improvements to the code.
-If there is interest in the project I will do my best to provide support or incorporate updates.
+If there is interest in the project I will do my best to provide support and incorporate updates.

 # Performance